 Performance rather than parts

-The signing of a Performance Agreement marks a shift in approach for Pemex.
+The signing of a Service Agreement marks a shift in approach for Pemex.
 The company has been working with Alfa Laval for around eight years, but has previously ordered a standard list of spare parts via its purchasing office in Houston, Texas.
 By taking a more comprehensive approach, the company aims to make continuous improvements that will extend the lifetime of its equipment.
-Instead of being handled by the purchasing office, the Performance Agreement was carefully developed with local Mexican sites involved
+Instead of being handled by the purchasing office, the Service Agreement was carefully developed with local Mexican sites involved

 in the vessels’ operation, then signed though the main office in Veracruz state.